Do you suffer from chronic knee or hip pain?

 • Decreased risk of the implant and bone abnormally rubbing together – this may improve the lifetime of the implant

-MAKO® total hip arthroplasty is designed to achieve a new level of precision using the latest techniques in total hip replacement and is designed to restore mobility and an active lifestyle.
 If your surgeon determines that you are a good candidate for MAKO® total hip arthroplasty, he or she will schedule a computed tomography (CT) scan of your hip one to two weeks prior to your surgery date.
 This is used to create your unique surgical plan for optimal implant placement.

-Your physician should discuss the specific risks associated with MAKO® and other treatment options with you.
-In addition, you should be informed of any pre-operative and post-operative instructions by your surgeon or his or her staff.
 As a total hip arthroplasty procedure, MAKO® is typically covered by insurance (check with your health insurer ahead of time).